thirukkural2022/obedparla.com/content/posts/2020-04-20-mental-models-part-1.md

+---
+title: 'A visual guide to React Mental models'
+author: 'Obed Parlapiano'
+date: '2020-04-20'
+categories:
+  - code
+  - popular
+tags: ''
+cover: '../images/mental-models-part-1/mental-models-react.png'
+---

-I've learned that the biggest difference between someone that has mastered a language, framework or tool and someone who hasn't lies in the _mental model_ they use.
+mental-models-react.png I've learned that the biggest difference between someone that has mastered a language, framework or tool and someone who hasn't lies in the _mental models_ they use.
 One person will have a clear and advanced one and the other will not.

-In this article, I will show you the mental models I use with React every day that help me to solve, explain and debug even the hardest of problems.
+By having a good mental model you can intuitively understand complex problems and device solutions much faster than if you had to find a solution with a step-by-step process.

+I work with React every day and I'm constantly finding solutions to challenging problems.
+I can do that by having good mental models around React.
+In this article I will explain those mental models that help me solve problems and tame complexity.

 > Whether you've been working with React for years or are just starting, having
 > a useful mental model is, in my opinion, the fastest way to feel confident